 Spec-Ops T.H.E.
 Pack U.A.P.

-Stepping up the mil-spec goodness even further, we’ve got the Spec-Ops T.H.E.
+Best Overall Backpack: Stepping up to the mil-spec plate, we’ve got the Spec-Ops T.H.E.
 Pack U.A.P. (short for Ultimate Assault Pack).
-An evolution of one of the best tactical backpacks ever to be put into production, this bag has actually been proven on the battlefields of Afganistan and Iraq several times over.
+An evolution of one of the best tactical backpacks ever to be put into production, this bag has actually been proven on the battlefields of Afghanistan and Iraq several times over.
 And that should mean that it’s more than capable of being used as the ideal base for your bug-out bag.
 That’s furthered by its 38-liter capacity, exceptional suite of features, modular webbing, and USA-made construction.
 It’s a touch pricey, but how valuable is your survival?

 Matbock Mr. Dry 2.0 Tactical Backpack